Chronologies are useful frameworks to structure communication when TIME is the most important variable.

 Therefore, although chronologies can be useful in specific contexts, chronological frameworks are typically NOT the most effective frameworks to use in most scientific communication.

-Make a positive determination that time is the most important variable for an argument before selecting a chronological framework.
+Chronologies are often the weakest frameworks for scientific writing.
+Therefore, make a positive determination that time is the most important variable for an argument before selecting a chronological framework.